vojmaly/learn_c/00-Beginner/04-Functions/README.md

-# 🧩 Functions in C
+# 🧩 Functions and Function Prototypes in C

-Functions in C are blocks of code designed to perform a specific task.
-They help organize code, improve readability, and promote reusability.
-This guide explains how functions work in C, how to define and use them, and includes code examples followed by training exercises to help you practice.
+Functions in C are reusable blocks of code that perform specific tasks.
+They help organize programs into logical units, improve readability, and reduce redundancy.
+This guide explains how functions work, what function prototypes are, and how to use them effectively—with code examples and training exercises to reinforce your understanding.

 ---